everydayhero/react-widgets/src/docs.md

 `charityUid` (string) <span class="required">Required</span><br>
 Charity uid to filter campaigns results.

-`excludeEvents` (string)
+`excludeEvents` (array)
-CSV of events to exclude.
+Array of events to exclude.

-`events` (string)
+`events` (array)
-CSV of events to feature.
+Array of events to feature.
 Only these events will be shown.
 These events must exist in the results returned from the API via campaignID(s) / charityID(s)

 `i18n` (object)<br>
 Contains localised.